Satwikindupuri/EduShelf/README.md

 ## Usage

 - Register / Login as a senior, junior, or student
-- Add a new book for exchange or sale in the Add Book section
+- Add a new book for exchange or request in the Add Book section
 - Browse books in the Books page shared by your academic peers
 - Edit or delete your listings from the Seller Dashboard as your needs change
-- Search and filter books by subject or author, discovering resources from across student groups
+- Search and filter books by subject, year, or author, discovering resources from across student groups

 ---